 I have been using PHPUnit for quite some time now.
-I thought a few times about writing about it, but it didn’t happen till now.
+I thought a few times about writing about it, but it hasn’t happened till now.
 This is my first tutorial on testing as well.
-The official documentation/getting started guide is already quite good for starting.
+The official documentation/getting started guide is already quite good.
 However, I find it a little insufficient in several cases and could be a little hard to start with as a beginner.
-Thus, I am writing this PHPUnit tutorial to explain it as easily as possible with my preferred/recommended way to start using PHPUnit.
-Also, though this is a beginner’s level tutorial on PHPUnit, I assume you know/have a sound concept about what unit testing is!
+Thus, I am writing this PHPUnit tutorial to explain it as easily as possible, using my preferred/recommended way to begin using PHPUnit.
+Also, though this is a beginner’s level tutorial on PHPUnit, I assume you know/have a sound concept of unit testing!

 Alternative To PHPUnit: